Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 - Warm up and stretch before you exercise.

 - Do not exercise when you feel pain or are tired.

 - Wear equipment to protect yourself when you play sports.

-Follow up with your primary healthcare provider:
+Follow up with your doctor as directed:

-Write down any questions you have so you remember to ask them in your follow-up visits.
+Write down your questions so you remember to ask them during your visits.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.